arshad-syed18/PixelThreads-3DProductStore/README.md

 4. Start the server and client applications.
     - server start command : npm start
     - client start command : npm run dev
-5. Explore and customize T-Shirts in 3D!
+5. Explore and customize Clothes in 3D!

+Note: Easily add other clothing items by referencing the `Tshirt.jsx` file and incorporating additional 3D models.
+Quickly generate geometry and mesh for your model using the command `npx gltfjsx model.glb`.

 ## Screenshots
 ### Landing Page